 My story and art therapy workshop

 Natalie will share her own story about how art and creativity helped her process the sudden loss of her husband in 2009.
-She will also share her wealth of knowledge art as art teacher and art therapist, to inspire you to consider starting your own daily drawing journal.
+She will also share her wealth of knowledge from her career as an Art Teacher and now Art Therapist, to help you discover the power of art and creativity as a healing tool even if you can’t remember the last time you used art materials.

 Natalie Lynch is a creativity expert and advocate for using art as therapy.
 Combining her love of art, with lessons learned from her real-life experiences, Natalie founded Studio Yellow in 2016 where she runs unique workshops and programs, teaching adults how to reignite their creativity and make their own art for the therapeutic benefits.